Posts for: August, 2017

 While traditional metal braces force you to sacrifice your look, Invisalign’s clear aligner trays allow you to straighten your teeth discreetly.
 The trays, custom-made from comfortable plastic especially for your teeth, fit into your mouth exactly, becoming almost invisible while worn.
 Patients remove the trays to brush their teeth and eat, eliminating the need to add extra steps to your oral care routine or avoid certain foods that would damage or break traditional metal braces.

 If you think Invisalign is for you, you should consult with your orthodontist to determine if this is the best course of treatment for your teeth.
-For more information on Invisalign, please contact Dr. Michael Babcock, Dr. Tom Morgan, and Dr. Jolyn Jaberi at Babcock & Morgan Family Dental in Prior Lake, MN.
+For more information on Invisalign, please contact Dr. Michael Babcock, Dr. Tom Morgan at Babcock & Morgan Family Dental in Prior Lake, MN.
 Call (952) 447-4611 to schedule your appointment with your orthodontist today!

 Sending the kids back to school means it's time to start packing those lunch boxes!
 What your children eat and drink can have a big effect on their oral health.
 So it's important to know what the best choices are… and what to avoid.
 Here are some tips for sending your kids off with a tooth-healthy school lunch every day.